| Richard

 and Wales living the life of a purloiner in partnership

+with his childhood friend John Carey.
 Near Oldland Common, they one day met a man who

 sold Gin, after each had taken a bottle they ran